String Connections and Chern-Simons Theory: Technical Details

 If $\mathbb{B}_1=(\mathcal{B}_1,\beta_1)$ and $\mathbb{B}_2=(\mathcal{B}_2,\beta_2)$ are both 1-morphisms between $\mathbb{T}$ and $\mathbb{T}'$, a \emph{2-morphism} is a transformation $\varphi: \mathcal{B}_1 \Rightarrow \mathcal{B}_2$ which is compatible with the transformations $\beta_1$ and $\beta_2$ in such a way that the diagram

 is commutative.
 Horizontal and vertical composition of 2-morphisms are the ones of the 2-groupoid of bundle gerbes.

 It is clear that every 2-morphism is invertible, since every transformation is invertible.
-In the same way, every 1-morphism is invertible (up to 2-morphisms), since every isomorphism between bundle gerbes is invertible.
+In the same way, every 1-morphism is invertible (up to 2-morphisms), since every 1-isomorphism between bundle gerbes is invertible up to a transformation.

 The axioms of the 2-groupoid $\triv {\mathbb{G}}$ can easily be deduced from those of the 2-groupoid of bundle gerbes.